-Trial of Cambodians who had worked for US-funded RSA resumes
+Trial of Cambodians who had worked for US-funded RFA resumes

-PHNOM PENH, Cambodia (AP) - The espionage trial of two Cambodian journalists who had worked for U.S. government-funded Radio Free Asia has resumed.
+PHNOM PENH, Cambodia (AP) - Two Cambodian journalists who had worked for U.S. government-funded Radio Free Asia were back on trial Friday on espionage charges that rights groups have characterized as a flagrant attack on press freedom.

+One of the journalists, Oun Chhin, said Thursday he still hoped the court would drop the case.
+“It has been nearly two years now, and I thought this groundless charge would be finished, and I hope the court will drop all the charges against us, so that we can exercise our rights fully to make a living, like other Cambodians,” he said.

-Uon Chhin and Yeang Sothearin were arrested in 2017 during a crackdown on the media and political opponents of Prime Minister Hun Sen in the run-up to the 2018 elections.
-Rights groups have characterized the espionage case against the two men as a flagrant attack on press freedom.
+Uon Chhin and Yeang Sothearin are charged with undermining national security by supplying information to a foreign state, which is punishable by up to 15 years in prison.
+They were arrested in November 2017 during a crackdown on the media and political opponents of Prime Minister Hun Sen’s government during the run-up to the 2018 elections.

-They were charged with undermining national security by supplying information to a foreign state, which is punishable by up to 15 years in prison.

-They testified earlier in the trial that they had covered news events for Radio Free Asia after leaving its employment, but they denied any wrongdoing.
+The pair testified two weeks ago in Phnom Penh Municipal Court that they had covered news events for RFA after leaving its employment, but they denied any wrongdoing.

+Radio Free Asia closed its Phnom Penh bureau in September 2017, citing “unprecedented” government intimidation of the media.
+By the end of 2017, Cambodia’s government had closed more than two dozen local radio stations, some of which had rebroadcast RFA’s programs.
+The English-language newspaper The Cambodia Daily also was forced to close, muting almost all critical media inside the country.

+RFA is funded by an independent U.S. government agency and says its mission is “to provide accurate and timely news and information to Asian countries whose governments prohibit access to a free press.”
+Its programs are aired by radio and television and carried online.

 Sign up for Daily Newsletters

-Note: This headline has been corrected with the right acronym.